 With a jam-packed schedule what would you see Colin McGurran doing on one of his very rare days off?
 Colin McGurran said; “experimenting with new flavours and recipes; I like to be creative and deliver a unique experience for our diners, my signature dish Tomato Gazpacho is one of my favourites and has taken two years to perfect, it’s very special to me.
 Also, spending quality time with Bex and the girls in our garden, with a good hearty Shepherd’s Pie and a cup of tea”.

-Watch this space – it’s apparent that both Winteringham Fields and the Hope & Anchor will continue to grow and gain more prestigious accolades, in fact both restaurants have just been included in the 2016 Michelin Guide.
+Watch this space – it’s apparent that both Winteringham Fields and the Hope & Anchor will continue to grow and gain more prestigious accolades, in fact both restaurants were included in the 2016 Michelin Guide.

 ‘A Table at The Fields’ is priced at £25 and can be ordered from www.winteringhamfields.co.uk